Table of Contents

 While minority businesses have often faced barriers in accessing capital, there are now a growing number of small business loan programs designed specifically for minority entrepreneurs.
 Many of these funding opportunities also offer additional resources, including business training, mentors, and workshops.

-Minority-owned businesses are those with 50% or more ownership by a Black, Hispanic, Native-American, Asian, or another racial or ethnic group.
-In many cases, women-owned small businesses also qualify.
+Minority-owned businesses are those with 51% or more ownership by people who are Black, Hispanic, Native American, Asian Inidan American, Asian Pacific American, or who belong to another racial or ethnic group.
+In many cases, women-owned small businesses can also qualify.

 Read on to learn about minority and Hispanic business loans, grants, and other resources that may help open doors for your small business.